 Dental Lab Crowns

-Gallagher Cosmetic and Family Dentistry offer lab crowns.
+Gallagher Dentistry & Facial Pain Center offer lab crowns.
 Lab crowns, also known as caps, are shaped like teeth to fit over the natural teeth.
 Crowns (caps) help protect teeth that have been weakened by tooth decay or cracks.
 Teeth that have been worn down, poorly shaped or discolored may also need crowns.

-What happens during the first procedure for crowns at Gallagher Cosmetic and Family Dentistry?
+What happens during the first procedure for crowns at Gallagher Dentistry & Facial Pain Center?

 The dentist reshapes the sides and top of the tooth to make room for the new crown to fit.
 In cases when the patient has lost part of the tooth due to decay or injury, the dentist will use a special material to build-up the tooth surface.
 After the tooth has been prepared for the crown, the dentist takes an impression.
 The impression is then sent to the lab to make the patients crown.
 Typically it takes two to three weeks.
 The dentist will place a temporary crown until the permanent crown is complete.

 During the final appointment, the dentist checks the fit of the permanent crown and administers local anesthetic.
 Using special cement, the dentist adheres the permanent crown to the natural tooth.

 When can normal activities resume after the procedure for crowns?

 Patients, who receive temporary crowns, should avoid sticky and hard foods.
 Chewing should be done on the opposite side of the mouth if possible.
 When flossing the temporary crown, slide the floss from between the teeth rather than lifting it out of the teeth.

 Is there any pain associated with the procedure for crowns?